-To the best of the Company's knowledge, the auditors, including Ms. Taly Bisker Avisar, CPA, who is the engagement partner in the said firm, are not interested parties and/or related to any senior officers or interested parties in the Company.
+To the best of the Company's knowledge, the auditors, including Ms. Taly Bisker Avisar, CPA, who is the engagement partner in the said firm, and Mr. Tal Zaharani, a partner in the company filling in for Ms. Tali Bisker Avisar in the audit of the financial statements as at December 31, 2024 and for the year ended on that date, are not interested parties and/or related to any senior officers or interested parties in the Company.

-Regulation 28: Changes in the Articles of Association and Memorandum of the Company in 2023
+Regulation 28: Changes in the Articles of Association and Memorandum of the Company in 2024